lukevp/ESC-POS-.NET/README.md

 # ESC-POS-.NET
-.NET (C#) Implementation of the Epson ESC/POS standard
+.NET (C#) Implementation of the Epson ESC/POS standard.

+Supports Mac OSX, Linux, and Windows.
+Supports Epson thermal receipt printers and most common functions.

+## Getting Started
+Check out the ESCPOS_NET.ConsoleTest for a comprehensive test suite that covers all implemented functions.

 ## Initializing